Monday, March 27, 2017

 Elder Lemus, Hermanas Ames, Kneip, Mulloy, Wright, Scott, Elder Willis

 We had breakfast at 7:30 and then took pictures.
 President Felix did interviews with all of the missionaries to get to know them.
 Since our missionaries enjoyed learning about their core personalities, we thought we would continue doing the personality test with these new missionaries.
-After that we played Jeopardy with questions from the white handbook, Preach My Gospel, and miscelaneous questions regarding the work.
+After that we played Jeopardy with questions from the white handbook, Preach My Gospel, and miscellaneous questions regarding the work.

 Yesterday went very smooth except Hermana Bassett's luggage did not make it.
 We were told by the airlines that it would be delivered Monday night to the mission home.
 It didn't come so she slept in her dress even though I offered to give her some pjs.
 It didn't arrive until Tuesday afternoon.
 She was amazing and had a great attitude with no complaining.